nirob2017/classwork_5/README.md

-# Documentation on New Automation Testing Structures of Kotlin Language
+# Documentation on New Automation Testing Structures in Kotlin Language

 ## Project Structure
 Under the ```com.wsl.noom package``` we have now five sub packages and test suites files as follows: